WPOW: WCJX/WPOW

 On June 15, 1985, Wodlinger returned 96.3 MHz to the air as WCJX, using the same "96X" moniker that WMJX had used from 1975 to 1981.
 Technically, WCJX broadcast from all-new studios and the then-new Guy Gannett master candelabra tower.
 In programming terms, the new station got attention in the marketplace with "The Super 16", a tight rotation of the 16 top hits that ran commercial-free for its early months on the air.
 WCJX's programming was so tight that the station even placed song schedules in the Miami Herald.

 The $2.95 million investment Wodlinger made in buying out her competitors paid off when Beasley Broadcast Group acquired the new station in September 1985 for $10.6 million.
 On August 4, 1986, at 7 a.m., Beasley flipped the station to a dance-leaning CHR format under the name "Power 96, Miami's fresh new music mix", with a change in call letters to WPOW.
 It played mostly dance, pop, freestyle, R&B, hip hop, and a dose of rock-centric type hits that became mass appeal enough to incorporate into the playlist.
 The first song on "Power 96" was "Rumors" by Timex Social Club.
 "Power 96" embraced the regionally blossoming Miami Bass sound as well, mixing it into the playlist.
-The moniker and nickname "Power 96" was the idea of new owner and General Manager Gregory Reed.
+The moniker "Power 96" was the idea of new owner and general manager Gregory Reed.

 Frequency change

-WPOW moved from 96.3 MHz to its present-day 96.5 MHz frequency in 1986.
-Founding General Manager Gregory Reed was originally a part-owner of Beasley-Reed Broadcasting.
+WPOW moved from 96.3 MHz to its present-day 96.5 MHz frequency in the spring of 1987.
+Founding general manager Gregory Reed was originally a part-owner of Beasley-Reed Broadcasting.
 Later, Reed sold his share of the station to Beasley, but remained as vice president and general manager.
-The original programming team was a combination of two of WHYI-FM's alums: Program Director and initial morning jock Bill Tanner and Music Director Colleen "The Vinyl Queen" Cassidy, as well as KSFM/Sacramento's music director Jerry Clifton, who was also one of founders of the growing "CHUrban" (also known as "Crossover") phenomenon who continued to help program WPOW until CBS Radio acquired the station in 2014.
+The original programming team was a combination of two of WHYI-FM's alums: Program Director and initial morning jock Bill Tanner and Music Director Colleen "The Vinyl Queen" Cassidy, as well as radio programming consultant, Jerry Clifton of New World Communications, who was also one of founders of the growing "CHUrban" (also known as "Crossover") phenomenon.
+Clifton continued to help program WPOW until CBS Radio acquired the station in 2014.